Disadvantages of being a Freelance Photographer in Singapore

 Many models and HMUAs don't cooperate fully

 There are chances that you are going to work with inexperienced models and HMUAs and some will definitely be full of themselves.
 Some of them may have done a few photoshoots with random photographers who usually don't care much about planning as long as the models can show some cleavages during the shoot.
 Eventually, the newbies are being led to think that photoshoots can be done easily without much planning.
 The most common problem from models is that they don't think it's necessary to show the outfits to be used for the shooting when they are supposed to provide the outfits.
 Whereas, new HMUAs may have their prefered good environments of doing their work, even for outdoor shoots.

 Many models/clients waste your time

 Many models and clients who approach you to collaborate or engage your services are actually much less enthusiastic than they sound initially.
 Most people will eventually change their minds soon.
 Some people may suddenly realise they are too shy for portraiture shoot while some think they do not need to spend the money to get photos taken for their events.
-When the person asks you for ideas and somehow don't go ahead with the shoot, you certainly waste your time and effort.
-Moreover, your ideas may be stolen, such that the person can use it with other photographers.
+When the person asks you for ideas and somehow don't go ahead with the shoot, you certainly wasting your time and effort.
+Moreover, your ideas may be stolen, such that the person can use it with other "cheap" photographers.